datavortex/QuanSimBench/README.md

 - Easy to validate and understand the results
 - Each additional qubit doubles RAM usage, CPU power and internode communication: good to test large machines
 - Runs in a reasonable time: 1/2 - 3 hours
-- Portable with less than 300 lines of C and MPI
+- Portable with less than 300 lines of C and MPI, few dependencies
 - It just runs: no input or special knowledge from user
 - This reference implementation runs from a laptop to a large supercomputer